strangelove-ventures/cosmos-operator/README.md

 * Only tested on GKE.
 Although kubernetes is portable, YMMV with AWS, Azure, or other kubernetes providers.
 Or it may not work at all.
 * Requires a recent version of kubernetes: v1.23+.
 * CosmosFullNode: The chain must be built from the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
 * CosmosFullNode: The controller requires [heighliner](https://github.com/strangelove-ventures/heighliner) images.
 If you build your own image, you will need a shell `sh` and set the uid:gid to 1025:1025.
+If running as a validator sentry, you probably want `sleep` as well.
 * CosmosFullNode: May not work with all chains built with the Cosmos SDK.
 (Some chains diverge from common conventions.)

 # Flagship CRD